F-center: Irradiation

 The most likely mechanism of F center creation is not yet determined.
 Both are possible and likely, but which once occurs the most is unknown.

 The formation of an F2 center is very similar.
 An F center is ionized and becomes a vacancy; the electron moves through the material to bind to another F center, which becomes an F− center.
-The electron vacancy moves through the material and ends up next to the F− center, which gives its electron back to the vacancy, forming two neighbouring F centers, i.e. an F2 center.
+The electron vacancy moves through the material and ends up next to the F− center, which gives its electron back to the vacancy, forming two neighboring F centers, i.e. an F2 center.

 Additive coloring

-A Different way of creating color centers is by additive coloring.
+A different way of creating color centers is by additive coloring.
 A crystal with F centers is chemically equivalent as a perfect crystal plus stoichiometric excess of the alkali metal.

 This is done by heating the crystal to a high temperature in the vapour of the corresponding metal.
-The temperature is bounded by its melting point and the temperature at which colloids form, e.g. for KCl between 768 and ~400 °C. Metal atoms are captured on the surface of the crystal, where they are ionized, the valence electron is shunted to the crystal lattice.
+The temperature is bounded by its melting point and the temperature at which colloids form, e.g. for KCl between ~400 and 768°C. Metal atoms are captured on the surface of the crystal, where they are ionized, and the valence electron is shunted to the crystal lattice.
 Since this process happens at high temperatures, the mobility of ions is also high.
 A negative ion will move towards the newly formed ion.
-This leaves behind an anionic vacancy which can trap the electron to form a F center.
+This leaves behind an anionic vacancy which can trap the electron to form an F center.
 Afterwards the crystal is quenched to prevent the F centers moving through the crystal to form colloids.

-En example of this process is heating NaCl in a metallic sodium atmosphere.
+An example of this process is heating NaCl in a metallic sodium atmosphere.